Sandeep-BlackHat/Becoming_CS_Expert/Error_while_sending_QUERY_packet.md

 - - - -

 # Answer
-### 1. You guessed right MySQL have limitation for size of data, you need to break your query in small group of records or you can Change your max_allowed_packet by using SET            GLOBAL max_allowed_packet=524288000;
+1. You guessed right MySQL have limitation for size of data, you need to break your query in small group of records or you can Change your max_allowed_packet by using SET            GLOBAL max_allowed_packet=524288000;
+2.
+   You can solve this problem by following few steps:

+   1) open your terminal window

+   2) please write following command in your terminal

+   ssh root@yourIP port
+   3) Enter root password

+   4) Now edit your server my.cnf file using below command

+   nano /etc/my.cnf
+   if command is not recognized do this first or try vi then repeat: yum install nano.

+   OR

+  vi /etc/my.cnf
+   5) Add the line under the [MYSQLD] section. :

+   max_allowed_packet=524288000 (obviously adjust size for whatever you need) wait_timeout = 100
+   6) Control + O (save) then ENTER (confirm) then Control + X (exit file)

+   7) Then restart your mysql server by following command

+   /etc/init.d/mysql stop
+   /etc/init.d/mysql start
+   8) You can verify by going into PHPMyAdmin or opening a SQL command window and executing:

+   SHOW VARIABLES LIKE 'max_allowed_packet'
+   This works for me.
+I hope it should work for you.